Introduction to Spin 1/2 Using NumPy#

 from numpy import linalg as la

-Numpy arrays are special types of variables that can make use of different mathematical operation in the numpy library.
-We will see that a lot of linear algebra operations can be performed with numpy arrays using very simple syntax.
-Numpy arrays can have an arbitrary number of dimensions, but we will use 2-dimensional numpy arrays with a single column and multiple rows to denote a column vector.
-We can take the transpose of these numpy arrays to represent a row vector.
+Numpy matrices are special types of variables that can make use of different mathematical operation in the numpy library.
+We will see that a lot of linear algebra operations can be performed with numpy matrices using very simple syntax.
+Numpy matrices are always 2-dimensional (unlike numpy arrays which can have arbitrary dimension), we will use 2-dimensional numpy matrices with a single column and multiple rows to denote a column vector as a representation of a ket.
+We can take the Hermitian conjugate of our kets to get bras, which are represented as row vectors.

 (35)#\[\begin{equation} |\chi_{\alpha}^{(z)} \rangle= \begin{bmatrix} 1 \\ 0 \\ \end{bmatrix} \end{equation}\]